pierre j mejlak

 Clare Agius, TVM

-"Mejlak's voice ranges from the melancholy to the comic, from the political to the personal - but always heartfelt and intimate."
+"Mejlak's voice ranges from the melancholic to the comic, from the political to the personal - but always heartfelt and intimate."

 Sandra Aquilina, LetsGozo